 Before you start optimizing your law firm’s website, you need to know what kind of keywords you’re going to go after.

-In SEO, a keyword is really just a search term that Google’s users type to find what they’re looking for.
+In attorney SEO, as in all SEO, a keyword is really just a search term that Google’s users type to find what they’re looking for.

 What they’re looking for is described as searcher intent – and can be broken down into three categories: